hiring! If you are interested in joining our team

-Hopefully it will be announced at the 2014 CES, but we will see
+Hopefully it will be announced at the 2017 or 2018 CES, but we will see

 if that actually transpires or not!
 All we really know though is that Spectral is still working on the design—plus they

-for some custom parts to be made which have very long lead
+for some highly specialized custom parts to be made which have very long lead

 times.
 However no matter how long it

 takes, it promises to be worth waiting for!
 Check this space for